 By Shannon P. Pratt and Roger J. Grabowski

 Cost of capital estimation has long been recognized as one of the most critical elements in business valuation, capital budgeting, feasibility studies, and corporate finance decisions and is also the most difficult procedure to assess and perform.
-Now in its fourth edition, Cost of Capital: Applications and Examples addresses the most controversial issues and problems in estimating the cost of capital.
+Now in its fifth edition, Cost of Capital: Applications and Examples addresses the most controversial issues and problems in estimating the cost of capital.
 Cost of Capital summarizes the results and practical implications of the latest research-much of which is gleaned from unpublished academic working papers-and includes scores of formulas and elucidating examples throughout to enhance readers' insights.

 By Shannon P. Pratt and Roger J. Grabowski

 The "cost of capital" is the expected rate of return for the purpose of attracting funds, and its estimation has long been recognized as one of the most critical elements in business valuation and damages calculations.
 Addressing the many different methods of calculating value and different standards of value, Cost of Capital in Litigation delves deeply into the myriad reasons why and how courts may differ in their decisions based on the topic, jurisdiction, or available evidence.